BrockHanni/Week-10-LogoMaker/README.md

-USER STORY

-AS a freelance web developer

-I WANT to generate a simple logo for my projects

-SO THAT I don't have to pay a graphic designer

-ACCEPTANCE CRITERIA

-GIVEN a command-line application that accepts user input

-WHEN I am prompted for text

-THEN I can enter up to three characters

-WHEN I am prompted for the text color

-THEN I can enter a color keyword (OR a hexadecimal number)

-WHEN I am prompted for a shape

-THEN I am presented with a list of shapes to choose from: circle, triangle, and square

-WHEN I am prompted for the shape's color

-THEN I can enter a color keyword (OR a hexadecimal number)

-WHEN I have entered input for all the prompts

-THEN an SVG file is created named `logo.svg`

-AND the output text "Generated logo.svg" is printed in the command line

-WHEN I open the `logo.svg` file in a browser

-THEN I am shown a 300x200 pixel image that matches the criteria I entered

 # Logo Creator

 When running this code, you will be asked to input up to three characters, choose colors and a shape.
 The code will then generate an SVC file with your new logo!